crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 Confirm that the subkey is created by looking at the line starting with **ssb** above.
 It has the _key id_ of the subkey just generated.
-When performing actions on a (sub)key we can use either the username, short _key id_ or long fingerprint shown before.
+When performing actions on a (sub)key we can use either the username, short _key id_ or (longer) fingerprint.

 To retrieve the key id and fingerprints of the key and subkey(s) later, you can use additional command line options like `--with-fingerprint` and `--with-subkey-fingerprint` to get all the required fingerprints to use in other commands.
 It is also possible to add those options as default to the GnuPG configuration by adding these options without the leading `--` to the `~/.gnupg/gpg.conf` file, like this: